rwanderc/blog/_posts/2016-05-24-bookstore-webservices.markdown

 <script src="https://gist.github.com/rwanderc/1fc31c09cc3ebc3715abff7ff7376764.js"></script>

-And finally Lombok (which I recommend to always use in all projects), to provide less code and more funcionality.
+And finally Lombok (which I recommend to always use in all projects), to provide less code and more functionality.

 <script src="https://gist.github.com/rwanderc/0b256d4480e6c12ec3a9a188a729aa60.js"></script>